 - Online Articles/Journals: Access to thousands of scholarly journals and millions of articles.

-- Online Newspapers.
-Keep up-to-date with website access to the New York Times, Washington Post, and Wall Street Journal.
+- Online Newspapers: Keep up-to-date with website access to the New York Times, the Washington Post, and the Wall Street Journal.
 Additional news sources are available through our over 700 databases.

 Shared Borrowing with Local Partner Libraries

 If we don't have it, one of our local area partner libraries may!
-Their print resources will show up in our library catalog -- so you have one-stop searching to find those titles, and, when COVID restrictions are lifted at those schools, you can go to the libraries to visit, study and check them out, or you can request that the books are brought to your favorite GW Library for pickup.
-Access to their online resources will only be available onsite at these libraries.
-See Libraries of the Washington Research Library Consortium.
+Partner library print resources will show up in our library catalog, so you have one-stop searching to find all GW and partner library resources.
+When Covid restrictions are lifted at partner libraries, you can visit the partner libraries to study and check out books.
+Until then, you can request that the books are brought to your favorite GW Library for pickup.
+Access to partner library online resources is only available onsite at the partner library location.
+See Libraries of the Washington Research Library Consortium for more information.

 Check Out Multimedia Equipment